sylvainhalle/PaperShell/Readme.md

 In all honesty, we don't see much benefit in splitting a 10-page paper into multiple parts in separate files.

+### If not, at least use a single file ending with `.tex`

+Many publishers re-compile the LaTeX sources you upload --but their systems are not very smart.
+They typically take whatever `.tex` file they come across and attempt to compile it.
+To avoid rounds of back-and-forth uploads, stick to a single file named `paper.tex`, and avoid using that extension for everything else.

 About the Author
 ----------------